cbrownstein-lambda/lambda-docs-mkdocs/docs/education/linux-usage/configuring-software-raid.md

 4. Repeat the previous step for every drive listed in step 2.
 5. Use `mdadm` to create the RAID array with the new drives.&#x20;

-{% hint style="info" %}
+!!! note

     If mdadm is not on the system already, you can install it by running:

     `ubuntu@ubuntu:~$ sudo apt update && sudo apt install mdadm`
-{% endhint %}

 This example uses RAID level 5.
 To use a different [RAID level](https://en.wikipedia.org/wiki/Standard\_RAID\_levels) (see below), set `--level` to the desired RAID level.
 Your output should look similar to the following: